 Dubai might just have the fastest police force in the world.
 Rather than using Vauxhalls and Fords, the local law enforcement officers patrol the city streets in a fleet of supercars, including Lamborghini Aventadors, Bugatti Veyrons, Chevrolet Camaro SSs and Bentley Continentals.
 The Lamborghini … Continued

-In late February or early March 2015, the first-ever round-the-world flight powered only by solar energy is set to take off.
-The Solar Impulse 2 will start its mammoth journey in Abu Dhabi, flying over oceans and continents before landing back … Continued
+In March 2015, an aircraft powered only by solar energy took off in an attempt to complete the first-ever solar powered round-the-world flight.
+The Solar Impulse 2 started its mammoth journey in Abu Dhabi, and has been flying over oceans and continents to get back to where … Continued

 1) Eco-friendly travel Research by Eurotunnel’s main operator, Eurostar, revealed that travelling from London to Paris by Eurostar creates one tenth of the CO2 that would be generated by flying there.
 2) Tunnel of love The south tunnel is used when … Continued